-OK, OK, I hear you.. here I go again, banging on about spam emails.
+OK, OK, I hear you.. here he goes again, banging on about spam!

-To give you some idea of how bad spam is for us.. on an average day we receive over 1,000 spam email messages .. yes, a day!
+To give you some idea of how bad spam is for us.. on an average day we receive over 1,000 spam messages .. yes, a day!
 Many of the messages include phishing and hacking code.

-Recently, September 2022 time caught up with the pc where were manage email in Outlook 365.
+In September 2022, time caught up with the pc that hosts Outlook 365.
 We purchased a new Inspiron PC from DELL and set about migrating files and software from the old PC to the new PC.

 Largely, everything went very smoothly, then we got to email, Outlook and spam <– now I’m shaking my head in dismay.

-A few months back we sacked SPAMfighter.
-It was ok to begin with but over time had become more and more ineffective.
+After a number of years using SPAMfighter, over time it had become less effective.
 Classifying way too many good emails as spam, clunky and missing way too many spam messages.
 Worst was having to repeatedly classify the same senders as spam over and over.
 It was time to go.. uninstalled and moved on, but now was time to re-evaluate spam software.

 Research suggested SpamBully was the best performing software, so we installed it.
 Yes, there was a hiccup installing it.. it failed to recognise the machine as Windows x64.
 A quick response from SpamBully with a number of suggestions including a new install file which had us up and running in no time.